-Breweries and microbreweries around the state grow hops in one of the 12 acres of hops fields in Nebraska, process, package, and provide to the public for their drinking delight.
+Breweries and microbreweries around the state grow hops in one of the in Nebraska, process, package, and provide to the public for their drinking delight.
 It’s a unique variety of manufacturing, and one that’s been in the news lately thanks to a new bill in the Nebraska legislature that cleared the first-round debate last week.

 The measure would provide a tax credit for brewers who use Nebraska-grown hops and barley, would redefine hard cider as beer, and would allow more restaurants and bars to sell growlers (refillable large bottles) of craft beers for off-site consumption.